JuanPabloDiaz/jpShop/README.md

 This project is a fully responsive web application that allows users to:

-- View a wide range of products
+- View a wide range of products.
-- Filter products by category
+- Filter products by category.
-- Add products to their shopping cart
+- Add products to their shopping cart.
-- Proceed to checkout and complete their purchase
+- Proceed to checkout and complete their purchase.
-- Sign in and access their account (mimicking real login functionality without authentication)
+- Sign in and access their account (mimicking real login functionality without authentication).

 ## Features: